MEDICAL COMPENSATION CLAIM SPECIALISTS

 SOMERSET – HOME OR HOSPITAL VISITS AVAILABLE

-If you are unable to travel, we can arrange to have one of our experienced medical negligence solicitors visit you in your home or in hospital anywhere in Somerset, Wiltshire, Dorset or Hampshire.
-Alternatively we can make arrangements to see you in offices we use in Somerset, or you can instruct us by phone, email or video call.
+If you are unable to travel, we can arrange to have one of our experienced medical negligence solicitors visit you in your home or in the hospital anywhere in Somerset, Wiltshire, Dorset or Hampshire.
+Alternatively, we can make arrangements to see you in offices we use in Somerset, or you can instruct us by phone, email or video call.

 FREE MEDICAL NEGLIGENCE ADVICE IN SOMERSET – CALL TODAY

-The initial phone assessment of your claim and your first 30 minute appointment with us are both completely FREE – so call us now.
+The initial phone assessment of your claim and your first 30-minute appointment with us are both completely FREE – so call us now.

 HOW OUR MEDICAL NEGLIGENCE SOLICITORS CAN HELP YOU